 Sub-alternative 3b would allow the Regional Administrator to reduce the length of the fishing season and the recreational ACL following persistently high landings if the total ACL (commercial and recreational ACL combined) is exceeded.
 It is likely that overages of the total ACL would happen more frequently than exceeding the commercial ACL when a species is overfished.
-Furthermore, the definition of MSST for four species in this amendment could be changed through Regulatory Amendment 21 making them less likely to be determined to be overfished.
+Furthermore, the definition of MSST for four species in this amendment is now changed through the implementation of Regulatory Amendment 21 making them less likely to be determined to be overfished.
 Thus, it is expected that the AM under Sub-alternative 3b would be triggered more frequently and have a greater biological benefit than Sub-alternative 3a, though neither alternative would yield significant biological benefits.